School-Yearbook-Have-Parental-Value

 Kids-Ordering-Amazon-Boxes-Outside-Door

-I blame the brilliance of Amazon and their uber-productive shopping experience.
-Why wait for anything anymore when you know you can quickly click a few buttons on this website and have your desire in hand tomorrow?
-What can possibly be wrong with that?
+I blame Amazon’s brilliance and uber-productive shopping experience.
+Why wait for anything when you know you can quickly click a few buttons on this website and have your desire in hand tomorrow?

-The concept of waiting for something you want or even need is lost on the younger generation, thanks to Amazon.
+The concept of waiting for something you want or even need is lost on the younger generation.

-Parents, we must purposely be a bit more unproductive this year so that our children can become the productive people that they are meant to be.
+Parents, we must purposely be a bit more unproductive this year so our children can become the productive people they are meant to be.

 936-Pennies-Intentional-Parenting-Book-Review